kgisl/project-ideas/searchHTML.elm.md

 For the front end, this elm program builds on the code available at Feldman's sign-up project (read the full description [here](http://tech.noredink.com/post/129641182738/building-a-live-validated-signup-form-in-elm))  at https://github.com/rtfeldman/elm-signup-form
 ![modelView](http://i.imgur.com/dNQ1eWj.png)

+### To Do
+  - add multi-threading
+  - add http access to both talk to a server (use `form`) Element
+  - Access server with search results and/or crawl the web directly
+  - add local storage

 ```elm

 import Html exposing (..)